coreflexive/coreflexive.github.io/_posts/2023-05-09-lines-pipelines-presentations.md

 }
 ```

 A related issue is when modellers want none of their atoms to be isolated w.r.t a relation.
-That's captured by *surjectivity*.
+That's captured by *surjectivity/entirety*.